 A lot of the appeal of Oracular Spectacular comes from the fact that it sounds bigger than it really is.
-Dave Fridmann’s spacey production gives the Oracular Spectacular an arena-like feel – and while the tracks can easily be consumed alone, they sound especially robust when played in a crowd.
-No matter where you hear them, the songs of Oracular Spectacular will take you to the same place: into the heart of an innocent, hopeful teenager, lost in his or her big dreams of the future.
-Understandably, that youthful optimism was the zeitgeist of 2008 – the year of Obama’s election and Britney’s post-“meltdown” comeback.
-Ten years on, it is comforting to hear something so uncorrupted by Trumpism and the cruelty of adulthood.
-In “The Youth,” MGMT try and prepare us for this shift that comes with growing older, growing aware: “In a couple of years / tides have turned from booze to tears … the youth are starting to change / are you starting to change?”
-I wish that I had taken those lyrics closer to heart when I first listened to them.
+Dave Fridmann’s spacey production gives Oracular Spectacular arena-like clout – and while the tracks can easily be consumed alone, they sound especially triumphant when played at a party or in a crowd.
+But no matter where you hear them, the songs of Oracular Spectacular will all take you to the same place: right back to your days as an innocent, hopeful teenager, lost in your big dreams of the future and oblivious to the impossible.
+Understandably, that youthful optimism was the zeitgeist of 2008, a year of hope and redemption marked by Obama’s election and Britney’s post-“meltdown” comeback.
+Looking back, it is strangely comforting to hear something so uncorrupted by Trumpism and the cruelty of adulthood; the album is a welcome escape from the present as much as it is a nostalgic trip to the past.
+MGMT did their best to pepper hints that we were living in an imagined, unstable present (coincidentally, the stock market crashed just a few months after Oracular Spectacular‘s release), although I doubt anybody was listening at the time.
+In “The Youth” they touch on the shift that comes with growing older, growing aware: “In a couple of years / tides have turned from booze to tears … the youth are starting to change / are you starting to change?”

 Stream and buy Oracular Spectacular at all the usual places – you know the drill.